belljustin/hancock/README.md

 }
 ```

 Sign the provided digest with a key.
-The input `digest` is a hash of the message to be signed.
+The `digest` is hashed with the function specified by `hash`.

 # Models